Leonard Scott (sprinter)

-Leonard Scott (born January 19, 1980) was an American sprinter mainly competing in the 100 meters event.
+Leonard Scott (born January 19, 1980) is a former American sprinter, competing mainly in the 100 meters event.
 Scott attended the University of Tennessee on a track scholarship and turned professional in 2002.
-In 2005 he joined the exclusive list of sprinters to run the 100 in less than 10 seconds.
-A month later he finished sixth at the 2005 World Championships.
+In 2005, he joined the exclusive list of sprinters to run the 100 in less than 10 seconds.
+A month later, Scott finished sixth at the 2005 World Championships.
 Having overcome eventual silver medal winner Michael Frater in the semifinal, he had been among the medal favorites.

-In 2006 he won at the World Indoor Championships in Moscow, clocking a world leading time of 6.50 seconds in the 60 meters.
+In 2006, Scott won at the World Indoor Championships in Moscow, clocking a world leading time of 6.50 seconds in the 60 meters.
 He also finished second in the World Athletics Final that year, with a personal best of 9.91 seconds.